vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-global-perspective.md

   - money
 ---
 What happens if we make this change and the rest of the world does not?
-Since the world’s markets are all interconnected and interdepen- dent, a global change to a sustainable system is the best outcome.
+Since the world’s markets are all interconnected and interdependent, a global change to a sustainable system is the best outcome.
 And, encouragingly, there is a global movement in dozens of nations to work toward their own common wealth money.
 However, it will take time, perhaps lifetimes.
 In the meantime, it will be a challenge to limit the